open-aibank/openclaw-extension/README.md

 # OpenClaw Extension

-OpenClaw Extension is a suite of tools and protocols developed by **AIBank** to empower AI Agents with financial sovereignty.
+OpenClaw Extension is a suite of tools developed by **AIBank** to empower AI Agents with financial sovereignty.
 It enables agents to hold wallets, execute transactions, and monetize services using the **x402 Protocol** (HTTP 402 Payment Required).

 ## 🚀 Mission